Partner With The Canadian Polar Bear Habitat

 The animal care staff at the Habitat created the training program for other facilities to be able to work with their bears to collect this information in sessions that are voluntary and stress-free for bears.

-Inukshuk, Ganuk, Henry, Eddy and Taiga are among the first data points in the project.
+Inukshuk, Ganuk, Henry, and Eddy are among the first data points in the project.